xiaoyeziji/ide/intl.en-US/User Guide/Data Integration/Task Configuration/Data Synchronization task configuration/Wizard mode configuration.md

 Synchronization tasks support data transmission between various homogenous data sources and heterogeneous data sources.
 First, register the target data source at Data Integration.
 Then you can select the data source directly when configuring a synchronization task on Data Integration.

 After confirming that the target data source is supported by Data Integration, you can register the data source at Data Integration.
-For detailed data source registration, see [configuring data source information](https://help.aliyun.com/knowledge_list/72788.html).
+For detailed data source registration, see [configuring data source information](https://www.alibabacloud.com/help/faq-list/72788.htm).

 **Note:**

 -   For some data sources Data Integration does not support test connectivity.
-For more information on data source test connectivity, see[Data Source testing connectivity](intl.en-US/User Guide/Data Integration/Data source configuration/Data Source testing connectivity.md#).
+For more information on data source test connectivity, see [Data Source testing connectivity](intl.en-US/User Guide/Data Integration/Data source configuration/Data Source testing connectivity.md#).
 -   Many times, data sources are created locally and cannot be connected without a public network IP or network.
-In this case, testing connectivity at the time of configuration of the data source fails directly, data Integration supports adding[Concepts](../../../../intl.en-US/Product Introduction/Concepts.md#) to address this type of network inaccessibility, however, when creating a new synchronization task, you can only select Script Mode \(because the network is not connected, information such as table structure cannot be obtained in wizard mode \).
+In this case, testing connectivity at the time of configuration of the data source fails directly, data Integration supports adding [Concepts](../../../../intl.en-US/Product Introduction/Concepts.md#) to address this type of network inaccessibility, however, when creating a new synchronization task, you can only select Script Mode \(because the network is not connected, information such as table structure cannot be obtained in wizard mode \).

 ## Create a synchronization task and the reader {#section_tfn_1kc_p2b .section}